VincentVanBOT/controleee701/README.md

 ControlEee
 ==========

-ControlEee? is an application written in Python/Qt4 that allows users to turn on/off bluetooth, webcam and wlan devices on a EeePC.
+ControlEee is an application written in Python/Qt4 that allows users to turn on/off bluetooth, webcam and wlan devices on a EeePC.
 Often these devices are not used and if they remain active, they increase the power consumption.
 So if you want your battery to last longer, it's a good idea to turn them off.

 At the moment turning off wlan device is not allowed because it causes a kernel panic (at least on the distribution/hardware I've tested this: Ubuntu-eee/AsusEeePC 901).